simonmichael/hledger/hledger-web/hledger-web.m4.md

 hledger-web can be run in three modes:

-- Transient mode (the default): your default web browser will be opened to show the app if possible, and the app exits automatically after two minutes of inactivity (no requests received and no open browser windows viewing it).
+- `--serve-browse` mode (the default): the app serves the web UI and JSON API, and opens your default web browser to show the app if possible, and exits automatically after two minutes of inactivity (with no requests received and no open browser windows viewing it).

-- With `--serve`: the app runs without stopping, and without opening a browser.
+- `--serve`: the app just serves the web UI and JSON API.

-- With `--serve-api`: only the JSON API is served.
+- `--serve-api`: the app just serves the JSON API.

 In all cases hledger-web runs as a foreground process, logging requests to stdout.